panwarab/Wallser/README.md

     > App uses shared element transition

+    > App uses a left_in and right_out transition once user marks an image as unfavorite.

 - [ ] App builds from a clean repository checkout with no additional configuration.

 - [ ] App builds and deploys using the installRelease Gradle task.